 “Chasing angels or fleeing demons, go to the mountains.” – Jeffrey Rasley

-In Pokhara, for the first and only time to date, I experimented with Magic Mushrooms, a plant containing a psychedelic component that alters an ordinary conscious experience.
+In Pokhara, for the first and only time to date, I experimented with Magic Mushrooms, a plant containing a psychedelic component that alters the ordinary conscious experience.
 We mixed it with yogurt, and because in the first hour we did not feel anything special, we forgot about it and went to arrange our hiking permits at the police station, of all places.
 Initially, it made me talkative and friendly, similar to the effect of smoking marijuana.
 The Nepalese policemen were wearing red berets, and we had a lively conversation.
 I shared my experience with the red beret, having been a paratrooper in the Israeli Army.
-Then Dalit and I started laughing uncontrollably; gratefully, we were coherent enough to understand the mushrooms had begun to hit home, and quickly rushed to our motel room.
+Then Dalit and I started laughing, which became uncontrollable; gratefully, we were coherent enough to understand the mushrooms had begun to hit home and quickly rushed to our motel room.
 The hallucinations took over.
-I vividly remember laying down, watching the color on the ceiling change to purple with geometric shapes that kept moving like in a dance.
-We were in another layer of life.
+I vividly remember lying down, watching the color on the ceiling change to purple with geometric shapes that kept moving like in a dance.
+We were in another space of life.
 The following morning our neighbor curiously commented that we were very loud and alive.

-From the trek, I remember the many suspension bridges spanning a river that we had to adventure through, overcoming lots of dread.
-I remember how we arranged for a place to eat and sleep at the end of the day’s walk: we would simply approach a house, greet its inhabitants properly with “namaste,” and said two words: Khana and Sutnu, which translates to Food and Sleep.
+I remember the many suspension bridges spanning a river that we had to adventure through, overcoming lots of dread.
+I think of how we arranged for a place to eat and sleep at the end of the day’s walk: we would approach a house, greet its inhabitants properly with “namaste,” and said two words: Khana and Sutnu, which translates to Food and Sleep.
 The villagers will nod their heads and show us an area on the floor to lay our sleeping bags.
-They also served us with Dal Bhat, the local meal, consisting of rice, lentils, and side dishes, usually a variety of fresh vegetables, potatoes, and cauliflower.
-It cost less than $1 per day – what a bargain!
+They also served us with Dal Bhat, the local meal which consists of rice, lentils and side dishes, usually a variety of fresh vegetables, potatoes and cauliflower.
+It cost us less than $1 per day – what a bargain!

-The other vivid memory which fills me up with a great sense of gratitude happened the last night before we crossed the Thorong La pass, which at 17,769 ft (5,416 m) is the highest point of the Annapurna Circuit and is covered with deep snow.
-We stayed at the only place available with 20-30 other tourists and Sherpas.
-Our sleeping bags were squeezed one next to the other at the small ramshackle structure.
+The other vivid memory that fills me with a great sense of gratitude happened on the last night before we crossed Thorong La pass, which at 17,769 ft (5,416 m) is the highest point of the Annapurna Circuit and is covered with deep snow.
+We stayed at the only place available with 20-30 other tourists and sherpas.
+Our sleeping bags were squeezed one next to the other inside a small ramshackle structure.
 It was a famous spot among hikers, known for the two local Nepalese that managed it and served food, the Dal Bhat Brothers.
 An American woman noticed Dalit’s badly beaten-up sneakers and offered her extra shoes.
 If it was not for that generous act, I am afraid Dalit’s toes would have been frozen.
 Whenever I think about it, I sigh with relief, and I scold myself for what I call a youthful lack of thoughtfulness.